Name

 - Regular users should be able to invoke shutdown.
 By including sudo configuration and a means to automatically restart the script with sudo, it becomes possible for users to conveniently invoke the script.

-or by users on the local machine who wish to interrupt the shutdown process without cancelling any of the running hooks from/usr/lib/mahalt.d
+/tmp/nohaltexists, the process is cancelled.
+This feature can be used by the scripts in/usr/lib/mahalt.dor by users on the local machine who wish to interrupt the shutdown process without cancelling any of the running hooks from/usr/lib/mahalt.d.

 Notes on hooks